nishadjoshi7/nishadjoshi7.github.io/_pages/courses&certifications.md

 #### September 2019 | Mumbai, India

 -----
-*	Learned the basics of Python programming
+*	Learned the basics of Python programming and developed multiple codes
+* Secured a cumulative grade of 98.35% for the written Python programs and assignments
 * [Course Certificate](https://www.coursera.org/account/accomplishments/verify/2EBEPHACYT99)

 -----